 Daniel Sanchez y Bejar joined OLIVARES in 2000 and became a partner in 2011.
-He is one of the leading intellectual property (IP) and administrative litigators in Mexico and is recognized by industry rankings and publications including Chambers Latin America, IAM Patent 1000, and WTR 1000.
+He is one of the leading intellectual property (IP) and administrative litigators in Mexico and is recognised by industry rankings and publications including Chambers Latin America, IAM Patent 1000, and WTR 1000.
 Mr. Sanchez's work is extensive, with experience in prosecution and litigation across all areas of IP, including trademarks, copyrights, patents and unfair competition.
 His broad background allows him to tailor enforcement strategies to a range of needs.
-His practice is focused in litigation and regulatory matters, with a specialization in life sciences and technology.
+His practice is focused in litigation and regulatory matters, with a specialisation in life sciences and technology.
 Mr. Sanchez co-chairs OLIVARES' Litigation Team, the Patent Team and the IT industry group.
 His team is focused on litigation before the Mexican Institute of Industrial Property (IMPI) and the Federal Courts and in patent prosecution before IMPI.
 As one of the few regulatory and administrative litigation experts in Mexico, Mr. Sanchez guided the development and implementation of a revolutionary and proprietary software system that replicates the drug naming and labelling approval process within COFEPRIS, Mexico's health ministry.

 Pedro Luis Ogazón # 17, Col. San Ángel, C.P.
-01000, Delegación Álvaro Obregón Mexico City Mexico Tel: +52 55 5322 3088 Email: daniel.sanchez@olivares.mx URL: www.olivares.mx
+01000, Delegación Álvaro Obregón Mexico City Mexico

+URL: www.olivares.mx